The popularity of videos is rising.

 These videos help new hires in learning about the company's culture, leadership, and internal procedures.
 Gather the new hires in a boardroom for an employee orientation session, show the video on a video screen, and you're done - that's how the onboarding process generally begins.

-Since the beginning of time, companies have used corporate videos to provide unique onboarding experiences.
+Since the beginning of time, companies have used corporate videos to provide unique onboarding experiences and enhance employee training.

 On the other hand, employers have started to embrace these videos as essential tools for remote employee onboarding.